Fiat 124: Fiat 124 Sport Spider

+A convertible sports car based on the Fiat 124 was produced for model years 1966-1982 and by Pininfarina for 1982–1985 model years.

-124 Cabriolet
+Fiat 124 Cabriolet

 At Salone dell'Automobile of Torino in 1966, Carrozzeria Touring presented a convertible version of Fiat 124 saloon.
 It was the last car built by Touring.
 Only one example was made.
 Reactions were positive, but the Fiat CEO terminated this project in favour of the Pininfarina-styled 124 Sport Spider.

 Fiat ESV 2500

 The ESV 2500 is an Experimental Safety Vehicle that Fiat developed in 1972 based on its 124 model.
 It had a totally new 5-door three-box design, with an extra strong passenger cell, but used the mechanicals of the standard 124 with 1438 cm3 engine.
 The ESV 2500's weight was 43 % higher than that of the original 124.